DigitalSurvival/Stage7/docs/configuration options.md

     tree_type <type> [uri]

   Parameters:
-    type - The method for fetching the Portage tree (sync, webrsync, or snapshot).
+    type - the method for fetching the Portage tree (sync, webrsync, or snapshot).
 You can also use 'none' to skip this step. uri  - URI to the location of the Portage snapshot if you specified 'snapshot' for the type.

 bootloader_install_device - Specifies the device to install the bootloader to
-                            (defaults to MBR/GPT of device /boot is on).
+                            (defaults to MBR of device /boot is on)

   Usage:
     bootloader_install_device <device>